khybe/my-portfolio-2.0/README.md

 # MyPortfolio-2.0

 This single-page portfolio provides extensive insight into my professional journey as a front-end developer.
-Constructed with React, HTML, and CSS, the project is structured into distinct sections: Home, About Me, My Work, Contact, and Footer.
+Constructed with React, HTML, CSS, and JavaScript, the project is structured into distinct sections: Home, About Me, My Work, Contact, and Footer.

 ## File Structure
 - **Home.js:** Introduction section of the portfolio.